-I’ve wanted the Ink Business Preferred Credit Card (review) for as long as the card has been around but a combination of bad timing, indifferent welcome bonuses (not recently), and a concern that Chase wasn’t going to take the application seriously and decline me, had all kept me from trying to get the card.
+I’ve wanted the card_name (review) for as long as the card has been around, but a combination of bad timing, indifferent welcome bonuses (not recently), and a concern that Chase wasn’t going to take the application seriously and decline me, had all kept me from trying to get the card.

 By last fall, however, I had been building up a new business for a couple of years and I felt confident that it was the right time to submit an application.

-As I’ve said before, it would be more than a little disingenuous of me if I didn’t admit that the massive 100,000 point welcome offer that the Ink Business Preferred Credit Card has been offering for a while didn’t play into my decision to apply for the card, but the welcome bonus was far from being the only reason the card appealed to me.
+As I’ve said before, it would be more than a little disingenuous of me if I didn’t admit that the massive 100,000 point welcome offer that the card_name has been offering for a while didn’t play into my decision to apply for the card, but the welcome bonus was far from being the only reason the card appealed to me.

-I needed a new business credit card to help me keep the spending of my newest business separate from my other business spending, and the earning rates and select benefits that the Ink Business Preferred Credit Card offers make it the perfect card to use for the new business.
+I needed a new business credit card to help me keep the spending of my newest business separate from my other business spending, and the earning rates and select benefits that the card_name offers make it the perfect card to use for the new business.
 Applying for this card had never made more sense.

-Last year, I said that I had three cards on my shopping list, and applications season 2020 got off to a good start when I was approved for the World of Hyatt credit card (review) without too much drama.
-There was no instant approval but after I moved my credit lines around, Chase was happy to give me what has turned out to be a very useful card to hold and one I’m delighted I have (Hyatt seems to like targeting World of Hyatt cardholders for bonus points and promotions).
+There was no instant approval, but after I moved my credit lines around, Chase was happy to give me what has turned out to be a very useful card to hold and one I’m delighted I have (Hyatt seems to like targeting World of Hyatt cardholders for bonus points and promotions).

 From that high point, things went downhill disappointingly quickly.

-Unfortunately, that plan crumbled the moment that Chase decided that my 800+ credit score wasn’t good enough to get the Ink Preferred Card and I couldn’t get the reconsiderations team to change their mind.
+Unfortunately, that plan crumbled the moment that Chase decided that my 800+ credit score wasn’t good enough to get the card_name and I couldn’t get the reconsiderations team to change their mind.

 Chase’s reason for declining the application was that it couldn’t verify that I had a business to justify the Ink card (the business is a sole proprietorship), but as I could point to two years of accounts and tax filings, that clearly wasn’t the real reason I was declined.

-I’m pretty sure that Chase was still in full-on “must take no risks” pandemic mode last fall, and that it wasn’t approving any business card applications that weren’t absolutely bulletproof (in its mind), and this put me off from following up the Ink Card application with my planned Freedom card application – I was annoyed at having taken one hit to my credit score with nothing to show for it so I wasn’t about to risk a second.
+I’m pretty sure that in the fall of 2020, Chase was still in full-on “must take no risks” pandemic mode, and that it wasn’t approving any business card applications that weren’t absolutely bulletproof (in its mind), and this put me off from following up the Ink Card application with my planned application for the Freedom card – I was annoyed at having taken one hit to my credit score with nothing to show for it, so I wasn’t about to risk a second.

-At that point, I decided to sit out the rest of my application season and was planning to do nothing more to persuade Chase that my newest business deserves an Ink Business Preferred card until a very tempting offer fell into my lap.
+At that point, I decided to sit out the rest of my application season and I wasn’t planning to do anything to persuade Chase that my newest business deserves an card_name until a very tempting offer fell into my lap.

 Earlier this year, Chase sent me an email as well as a mailer in the post offering me a $750 bonus in return for opening up a business checking account and hitting a few targets.

-Specifically, I had to keep $10,000 on deposit in a new business account for 60 days and I had to push 25 transactions through the account (ACH credits or debit card charges) within 90 days of account opening in order to earn the bonus.
+Specifically, to earn the bonus I had to keep $10,000 on deposit in a new business account for 60 days and I had to push 25 transactions through the account (ACH credits or debit card charges) within 90 days of account opening.

 Should I apply early and hope that I don’t get turned down again and ruin a second application season in a row?
 Or should I apply late and risk my other applications giving Chase a reason to decline me for a second time?

-I knew that I wanted the Ink Business Preferred Credit Card more than any other card that I have in my sights so I decided that to give me the best chance of having Chase say yes, it would have to be the first application that I made this year.
+I knew that I wanted the card_name more than any other card that I have in my sights, so I decided that to give myself the best chance of having an application succeed, it would have to be the first application that I made this year.

 I pulled the trigger on the application a few days ago and after waiting for what seemed like an eternity while Chase verified the information I had submitted…